Why do we need a Yorkshire cancer research charity?

 Yorkshire is famous for many things, including the Bronte sisters and Yorkshire puddings.
 But did you know that cancer outcomes here are worse than the national average?
 The proportion of people who get cancer, and the proportion of people who die from the disease, is higher in Yorkshire than in England as a whole.

-Survival rates for many of the most common cancers are also lower than in most other parts of the country.
+Survival rates for many of the most common cancers are also lower than in most other parts of England.

 On top of this, there is a huge variety in outcomes within the county itself.
 We all know that Yorkshire is a hugely diverse area.
 From cities like Hull and Sheffield to remote communities in the Dales and isolated seaside towns, people in Yorkshire come from a wide range of backgrounds.
 This means our region has some very specific problems that need to be tackled on a local level.